MSSkowron/MemLoader/README.md

 We can choose if we want to display images or no. If yes, when first image is displayed we switch to the next one using any key on the keyboard.

-At the end all downloaded images are in our project directory.
+At the end all downloaded images are in our project's directory.